relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 resource for you too.

 I should mention though that the following links helped me get started quickly in certain aspects.
 So a big thanks to the authors!
+This article builds on these foundations.

 - [Unit Testing Ansible Modules](http://linuxsimba.com/unit_testing_ansible_modules_part_1)
 - [Module Development Page](http://docs.ansible.com/ansible/developing_modules.html#testing-modules)